Header image courtesy of Zarli Win.

-- All props must support the overall look the you are currently wearing.
+- All props should support the overall look that you are currently wearing.
 Wearing a prop for its own sake is not allowed.
-For example: you may not wear regular street clothes and carry a sword or a staff.
-Now, we understand that there may be characters that do wear ‘regular’ street clothes and carry weapons – but if you are ‘costumed’ and you are stopped for violating this rule and you cannot convince public safety staff that you are cosplaying as ABC from anime XYZ, you may need to rethink your costume (while taking said prop off and removing it from the convention grounds).
+For example: you may not wear regular street clothes and carry a sword.
+Now, we understand that there may be characters that do wear ‘regular’ street clothes and carry props – but if you are ‘costumed’ and you are stopped for violating this rule and you cannot convince Public Safety Crew that you are cosplaying as ABC from XYZ, you may need to rethink your costume.
+The prop in question will need to be taken off Comic Con Honolulu/Hawaii Convention Center property immediately.

-- The only exception to the brandishing rule is for photography/videography.
+- The only exception to the brandishing rule is for photography/video recording.
 For the limited period you are posing and if the area around you is clear of bystanders.
 You are allowed to pose with an item or prop in a brandishing-like manner so long as no reasonable person would interpret the pose as anything but safe and no real threat.
-However, please exercise great caution when doing so – we want everyone (including yourself) to be safe!
+However, please exercise great caution when doing so – we want everyone (including yourself) to be safe!\

 - Anyone found fighting (real or otherwise) or threatening someone with an item or prop will be immediately removed from the convention grounds, and their membership badge confiscated.
 They may also be turned over to the local authorities as required.

 Edged props, metal